 Nemesis is an unabashedly challenging and often complicated game, but delving into its many dark corners bears big rewards.
 Players sneak around the ship, trying not to attract the attention of the deadly aliens.
 When they do, limited ammo and the threat of infection adds tension and fear, and you even face the possibility that they implant you with progeny that might eventually burst forth from your chest, just like in the movie that inspired the experience.
 And that doesn’t even touch on the possibility that your other players might be trying to take you out as well!

 Remarkably detailed miniatures and other high-quality components make this a connoisseur’s game in every way, but not the right fit for beginners.
 Full of climactic emergent story moments and tense battles, Nemesis is a standout success squarely targeted at experienced hobbyists.

 Editor’s Note: Nemesis released to its original crowdfunding backers in 2018, but Rebel brought the game to a broader audience in 2019, winning it a spot in these accolades.
 Also of note, Awaken Realms released another impressive project recently – Tainted Grail: The Fall of Avalon – and from what I’ve played of the game so far, it might easily snag a spot on this list.
-However, given its late arrival in the last weeks of 2019, and the scope of its sprawling campaign, it will receive more coverage and a comprehensive evaluation from Game Informer in 2020, and will also be considered for inclusion in this list at the end of that year.
+However, given its late arrival in the last weeks of 2019, and the scope of its sprawling campaign, it will receive a closer look in 2020, and will also be considered for inclusion in this list at the end of that year.

 Publisher: Keymaster Games